Suez Canal: 2021 obstruction

 When the incident began, many economists and trade experts commented on the effects of the obstruction if not resolved quickly, citing how important the Suez was to global trade; the incident was likely to drastically affect the global economy because of the trapped goods scheduled to go through the canal.
 Among those goods, oil shipments were the most affected in the immediate aftermath, due to a significant number still blocked with no other way to reach their destination.
-Referring to the European and American market, a few maritime experts have disputed the prediction of a drastic effect on trade, saying this "really isn’t a substantial transit route for crude" according to Marshall Steeves, energy markets analyst at IHS Markit, and "there are existing stocks" according to Camille Egloff of Boston Consulting Group and alternative sources of supply, noting that traffic only slowed down and that it might only have impacted sectors with existing shortages (such as the semiconductor industry).
-The International Chamber of Shipping (ICS) estimates that up to $3 billion worth of cargo passes through the Suez Canal every day.
+Referring to the European and American market, a few maritime experts have disputed the prediction of a drastic effect on trade, saying this "really isn't a substantial transit route for crude" according to Marshall Steeves, energy markets analyst at IHS Markit, and "there are existing stocks" according to Camille Egloff of Boston Consulting Group and alternative sources of supply, noting that traffic only slowed down and that it might only have impacted sectors with existing shortages (such as the semiconductor industry).
+The International Chamber of Shipping (ICS) estimated that up to $3 billion worth of cargo passes through the Suez Canal every day.

 It was said the blockage would have an impact on cargo schedules around the world.
 Shipping companies were also considering whether to divert their ships along the much longer route around the Cape of Good Hope.
-The first container ship to do so was Ever Given's sister ship, Ever Greet.
+The first container ship diverted was Ever Given's sister ship, Ever Greet.

-The ship was re-floated on 29 March.
+Ever Given was re-floated on 29 March.
 Within a few hours, cargo traffic resumed, slowly resolving the backlog of around 450 ships.
-The first ship to successfully pass through the canal after the Ever Given's recovery was the YM Wish, a Hong Kong-based cargo ship.
+The first ship to pass through the canal after Ever Given's recovery was YM Wish, a Hong Kong-based cargo ship.

 On 2 April 2021, Usama Rabie, chairman of the Suez Canal Authority of Egypt, said that the damage caused by the blockage of the canal could reach about $1 billion.
 Rabie also revealed that after the Suez Canal resumed navigation, as of noon on 31 March 285 cargo ships had passed through the canal smoothly.
 He said that the remaining 175 freighters waiting to pass through the canal would all pass by 2 April.

 After the incident, the Egyptian government announced that they would be widening the narrower parts of the canal.
-On 9 September 2021, the canal was briefly blocked again by the MV Coral Crystal.
+On 9 September 2021, the canal was briefly blocked again by MV Coral Crystal.
 However, this ship was freed within 15 minutes, presenting minimal disruption to other convoys.